- Digest by James Soane

 Few book titles immediately take you back to the time and place you first read them.
 This is one.
 It was 17 September 2018.
 The vivid recall is because the book changed me, and will probably reorient you too.
 Sharing this is itself an act of ‘being ecological’, by emphasising bodily experience according to the notion of affect.
 While the author declares he will not preach, he invites us to reflect on what is happening to our environment and the natural world.
-He suggests it is time to pay attention to the voices in our heads (and feelings too, surely, to better connect with previous sentence) telling us things are not right; this is ‘ecological awareness’.
+He suggests it is time to pay attention to our feelings, the voices in our heads, telling us things are not right; this is ‘ecological awareness’.

 The book’s message is not original, that there is a climate crisis; but Tim Morton tells his story differently.
 His work is part of the object-oriented philosophy movement that he has taught and written about prolifically over the past 25 years in an effort to repair what he calls the ‘damaged idea’ of nature.
 (Can you add a few words explaining OOPM.)
 For him, humankind is in big trouble; he implores us to recognise that global warming is mass extinction.
 Understanding our troubles cannot be through a terrifying tally of facts and figures, as in many critiques of climate change; instead, explore the critical differences between facts and data, the fact being an interpretation of the data.
 He further suggests that if shamed, we seldom act together in a choral and proactive manner but become self-defensive.
 Worse still, we reinterpret the data as less uncomfortable facts.
 This tendency to introspection reinforces the destructive delusion of Homo sapiens as being at the top of the creation pyramid, when there is no such thing: ‘Ecological facts reflect (refute, surely?) this desire to be at the apex of creation’ (p28).
 For Morton this is yet another example of hubristic thinking because facts are neither entirely natural nor true, rather they are an interpretation of a given situation in the human universe.